xuannianz/keras-GaussianYOLOv3/README.md

 The official implementation is [jwchoi384/Gaussian_YOLOv3](https://github.com/jwchoi384/Gaussian_YOLOv3)

 As in the official implementation, there is a hyper parameter `sigma_const`.
 I get best result on Pascal VOC when set it to be 0.3.
 The best result (mAP<sub>50</sub> 0.8535) is a little better than the one (mAP<sub>50</sub> 0.8500) I got by original YOLOv3.
-I am not sure if the improvement comes from random training or benefits from Gaussian logic.
+I am not sure whether the improvement is due to random training or benefits from Gaussian logic.

 ## Test
 1. I trained on Pascal VOC2012 trainval.txt + Pascal VOC2007 train.txt, and validated on Pascal VOC2007 val.txt.
 There are 14041 images for training and 2510 images for validation.